AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fashion_pedia_tutorial.en.md

 </center>

-**Note**: Only datasets that pass the verification can be used for training and evaluation.
+<b>Note</b>: Only datasets that pass the verification can be used for training and evaluation.

 ## 4.3 Dataset Format Conversion/Dataset Splitting (Optional)